 “Norfoods” was my father’s old company, so I haven’t heard that name in a while (laughs).
 I worked there whilst studying business at the Stockholm School of Economics.
 Once my studies ended, I moved on to Boston Consulting Group, which is a management consultancy firm.
 I spent some years there but always had a passion for music; I’d played in a bunch of bands during university and felt it would be cool to move more toward that world.
 The CEO of Epidemic Sound, Oscar Höglund, also has a background with Boston Consulting Group and he founded Epidemic in 2009, along with a YouTube multi-channel network called United Screens.
 I connected with him in 2013 and got the chance to start working here the following year.

 – Can you talk about the roles you’ve had thus far at Epidemic Sound and what your position at the company is today?

 Sure.
 My first role was in International Sales, with a focus on selling our music in other countries.
 I later became VP of Global Sales and eventually SVP of Global Sales and Streaming Partnerships, where I was responsible for our deals with streaming platforms.
-I became Chief of Music in 2019 and was put in charge of the music team, who’s job is to analyzing user needs, determining what gaps to fill in our catalog and scouting for new composers.
+I became Chief of Music in 2019 and was put in charge of the music team, who’s job is to analyze user needs, determine what gaps to fill in our catalog and scoute for new composers.

 – What does the typical day-to-day routine look like for you as Chief of Music, and who do you answer to?